aanchal199/Netflix/README.md

 # Netflix
 Website_Cloning using HTML and CSS
-This is made ust for practice.
+This is made just for practice.